gcampbe95/Magpi/README.md

 * 4/16 - Build : I'm finished with the framework and starting work on the pen holder, which is a little more complicated since it has to accomodate variations in angle and pen size, as well as incorporate a way to control the pen's Z motion.
 My assembly is mysteriously broken so hopefully I can fix it with versions sometime this week.
 * 4/23 - Build: I made a new assembly that will hopefully be immune to the disappearing issue.
 I finished the mount for the pen holder and am starting the pen holder itself, which is a little complicated.
 I'm also using today to double-check all my models against their real-world counterparts (dummy steppers, rods, bolts, holes)

+### **Final_Build**
+Our build for this project was heavily inspired by **[this model](https://www.youtube.com/watch?v=IVgoBncPw4E)**.
+We ultimately settled on a pen plotter design (our CAD model can be found **[here](https://cvilleschools.onshape.com/documents/f9e96cad35b00365d59784e5/w/c50bc8ac21633ac130774c6d/e/e97623283331c061e6ee782c)**) that uses a belt and two stepper motors to control motion in the x and y directions, and a servo to control z motion, and while we explored the idea of a stamp, we decided a pen would be our writing implement of choice.